-If you checked out our DIY list we posted a while back you might have noticed that there were quite a few items on there to finish off our utility room.
-As we shared yesterday, that list is now complete (woop woop), which means we finally get to reveal our new shiny utility room.
+If you checked out our DIY list we posted a while back you might have noticed that there were quite a few items on there to finally finish off our utility room.
+I can now announce (drum roll please) that the utility related items on that list are now complete, which means I finally get to share our Utility Reveal.

-We seem to have a habit of tackling projects without taking any before photos.
-I did manage to capture two during but basically our utility room is quite small, with a row of appliances and a very ugly boiler.
+I seem to have a habit of tackling projects without taking any before photos.
+I did manage to capture two photos during the process but basically our utility room is quite small, with a row of appliances and a very ugly boiler.
 Before our redo it was a fairly neutral colour, with yellowed wood, some “interesting” floral tiles and a fake beige granite worktop.
 Not really our thing (or anyone’s I should think)!

 As much as we wanted to redo the room we didn’t want to spend a fortune.
 Every time we visited B&Q this year we checked the discount worktop section for something similar to the worktop in our kitchen.
 Our persistent paid off when we got a 2.4 metre length of worktop for £25.
 We’d had the white tiles for a long time (to be used in the downstairs bathroom at some point in the not so distance future) and decided to use the olive paint we’d already purchased for the kitchen.